riju-maiti/etcd-test-composer/README.md

 ### Finally

-`finally_db_consistent_lines.sh` is a [finally command](https://antithesis.com/docs/test_templates/test_composer_reference/#finally-command) that asserts the existance of only 6 keys in the database.
+`finally_db_consistent_lines.sh` is a [finally command](https://antithesis.com/docs/test_templates/test_composer_reference/#finally-command) that asserts the existence of only 6 keys in the database.
 It first deletes all the keys, writes 6 keys, and then counts the number of entries.
 Eventually and finally commands do not overlap, so both will never be run in the same timeline.

 ## SDK Usage